We are divided as a nation, but can we at least agree to have our children safe?

 Are you still free even though you must respect the process, laws, and regulations to have your driver's license?
 Yes, you are free.

-A small business entrepreneur cannot randomly walk on the streets and open their business just because they chose to.
+Small business entrepreneurs cannot randomly walk on the streets and open their businesses just because they chose to.

 Do they have the right to freedom?
 Yes, they have it.

 Can they use it?
 Yes, but they have regulations to use it.

 You must go through licenses, permits, and ongoing inspections to have the right to open and then keep a business that generates jobs and economic growth.